 Cash advances could impact your credit scores in several ways.
 First, they increase your credit card balance, which in turn increases your credit utilization ratio (the percentage of available credit you’re using).
 High credit utilization can negatively impact your credit scores.

-Also, if the added burden of cash advance fees and higher interest rates makes it harder for you to make your payments on time, late or missed payments will show up on your credit report.
+Also, the added burden of a cash advance fee and higher interest rate can make it harder for you to make your payments on time, which means late or missed payments can show up on your credit report.
 This can also damage your credit scores, as your payment history is the biggest factor in calculating these scores.

 Alternatives to Cash Advances

-Although credit card cash advances can be convenient when you’re in a financial pinch, the high costs associated with them make it worth considering other options first:
+Although a cash withdrawal from your credit card can be convenient when you’re in a financial pinch, the high costs associated with them make it worth considering other options first:

 If you have funds in your checking account, using your debit card is a more cost-effective method to access cash.
-Instead of borrowing against your credit limit and accruing interest as you would with a credit card cash advance, a debit card allows you to withdraw money you already have without incurring additional costs.
+Instead of borrowing against your credit limit and accruing interest as you would with a cash advance withdrawal, a debit card allows you to withdraw money you already have without incurring additional costs.
 Just keep an eye out for potential ATM fees if you’re not using one of your bank’s ATMs.

 Payment Apps or Cash App

 In our digital age, numerous payment apps, such as Venmo, Zelle, or Cash App, make it simple to transfer funds directly to someone else or even another one of your own bank accounts.
 Transferring funds electronically allows you to bypass the need for physical cash, which can save you from the high fees of a cash advance.
 Remember to link these apps to your bank account or debit card instead of your credit card to avoid fees.